Alois Anton Führer: Piprahwa (1898)

 In January 1898, Führer was again involved in a major discovery, that of the reliquaries at Piprahwa, but apparently arrived only after the discovery was made, and apparently did not have time to tamper with the evidence.

 Acclaim

 These discoveries, at the time they were made, generated fantastic praise for the work of Führer.
 According to the New York Post (3 May 1896) the Nigliva discovery "seems to carry the origin of Buddhism much further back".
 The Liverpool Mercury (29 December 1896) reports that the discovery that Lumbini (also called Paderia) was "the actual birthplace of the Buddha ought to bring devout joy to about 627,000,000 people".
 The Pall Mall Gazette (18 April 1898) related that the Piprahwa discovery "contains no less a relic than the bones of the Buddha himself".

-Dismissal from government service in India
+Dismissal from government service

 Führer's archaeological career ended in disgrace.
 Führer came under suspicion from March 1898 following the reported forgeries of the Buddha's relics.